-I met Robin of Farewell Stranger at a writing workshop hosted by Island Parent magazine.
+I met Robin Farr at a writing workshop hosted by Island Parent magazine.
 During the workshop, she talked about her struggle with postpartum depression and how she blogs about that.
-Since then, I’ve been reading her blog and really enjoy Robin’s sense of humour.
-While I’ve had bad days as a mother, Robin’s blog has helped me realize that’s normal.
+Since then, I’ve been reading her blog and really enjoy her sense of humour.
+While I’ve had bad days as a mother, Robin has helped me realize that’s normal.
 Bad days happen (and so do good days).
 What happens, though, when the bad days never end?
-That’s why I asked Robin to share a little bit about PPD with us.
+That’s why I asked Robin to share a little bit about her struggle and finding PPD help.

 When Bonnie asked me to guest post for her on this topic, I immediately said yes.
 After all, I suffered—badly—with PPD and it’s become something of a mission to raise awareness.
 And how hard could it be to write about this?